20 Philodendron Plants for Indoors with Names and Pictures

 Popular Philodendron varieties are Heartleaf Philodendron, Philodendron 'Summer Glory', Philodendron elegans, Blushing Philodendron, Spadeleaf Philodendron, Silver Sword Philodendron, Philodendron selloum 'Sun Red' among others.

-Philodendron scandens also called Philodendron hederaceum has many varieties and cultivars like Philodendron hederaceum 'Micans', Philodendron hederaceum 'Brasil', Philodendron hederaceum 'Cream Splash', Philodendron hederaceum 'Lemon Lime' among others and are some of the best plants for hanging baskets.
+Philodendron scandens also called Philodendron hederaceum has many varieties and cultivars like Philodendron hederaceum 'Micans', Philodendron hederaceum 'Brasil', Philodendron hederaceum 'Cream Splash', Philodendron hederaceum 'Lemon Lime' among others.
+Sweetheart Plants are magnificient plants for hanging baskets and at least one will be found in most homes.

-Philodendron hederaceum blossom in medium to bright indirect light, warmth of 18-260C, humidity of 50-55% and moderately moist, fertile, well-drained potting soils coupled with monthly feeding during the growing season.
+Philodendron hederaceum thrives in medium to bright indirect light, warmth of 18-260C, humidity of 50-55% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 2. Philodendron 'Summer Glory'